 - Learn from My Competitors – I follow the social media accounts of all my competitors and I observe closely what they do.
 I always check their prices, the brands that they’re selling, their styling and photography techniques, etc. I try my best to learn from their best practices.

-- Learn from My Customers – I seldom get a complaint and in those times that I did get one I try my best to dissect the complaint and understand what I can learn from it.
+- Learn from My Customers – I seldom get a complaint and in those times that I do get one I try my best to dissect the complaint and understand what I can learn from it.

 - Learn from My Past – Every now and then, I do a personal assessment of my past performance.
 I try to identify the things that I can improve on and I try to implement those new learnings as I go along.